The 2011 mint set contains uncirculated coins representing each of the designs and denominations the United States Mint made for that year.

 - There are no Susan B. Anthony dollar coins in the 1999 mint set

-However, mint sets sometime contain coins you can’t find in circulation, such as:
+However, mint sets sometime contain coins that you can’t find in circulation, such as:

 - The 1987 mint set, which has Kennedy half dollars (none were minted for circulation that year).